mavropalias/icon-of-com/content/blog/1cycle-learning-rate-policy/index.md

 Smith discovered a new method for setting learning rate, named [Cyclical Learning Rates](http://arxiv.org/abs/1506.01186) (CLRs).
 Instead of using a fixed, or a decreasing learning rate, the CLR method allows learning rate to continuously oscillate between _reasonable_ minimum and maximum bounds.

 One CLR cycle consists of two steps; one in which the learning rate increases and one in which it decreases.
-Each step has a size (called _stepsize_), which is the number of iterations (e.g. 1k, 5k, etc) where the learning rate increases or decreases.
+Each step has a size (called _stepsize_), which is the number of iterations (e.g. 1k, 5k, etc) where learning rate increases or decreases.
 Two steps form a cycle.
 Concretely, a CLR cycle with stepsize of `5,000` will consist of `5,000 + 5,000 = 10,000` total iterations.
 A CLR policy might consist of multiple cycles.

 ![](triangularWindow.png)